Cards are not as simple as a clever title. You can add a lot more information on you cards which helps you collaborate with your team.

 This date appears on the card tiles and its color changes according to the time (grey, yellow, red).

-You can change this date attribute or add more dates to your card by changing the card model.
+You can change this date field or add more dates to your card by changing the card model.

-If you define multiple date attributes, only the closest date will be displayed in the card tile.
+If you define multiple date fields, only the closest date will be displayed in the card tile.

 To attach a file to a card, click the

-+ sign in the file attribute, or drag and drop the files in the indicated zone.
++ sign in the file field, or drag and drop the files in the indicated zone.
 You can attach multiple files at once, or add a URL.

 Once uploaded, your files will appear as a thumbnail, which you can click to access to file.
 Images can be previewed in a gallery.

-Images of yours files attributes can be use in your description and comments to illustrate them.
+Images of yours files fields can be use in your description and comments to illustrate them.

 Remove an attach file by clicking the